DPigeon/Money-Tree/backend/README.md

 - To start neo4j locally, open your terminal and run `neo4j start`

-- If neo4j is up and running locally, you can run `curl -v -u neo4j:neo4j -X POST localhost:7474/user/neo4j/password -H "Content-type:application/json" -d "{\"password\":\"stonecap\"}"` to change the default password to stonecap.
-This our db password for dev when running the application locally.
+- If neo4j is up and running locally, you can run `curl -v -u neo4j:neo4j -X POST localhost:7474/user/neo4j/password -H "Content-type:application/json" -d "{\"password\":\"secret\"}"` and replace the secret string with stonecap. stonecap is our db password for dev when running the application locally.
-If this does not work, you can go through the browser at localhost:7474 and change the password from there.

 ## Springboot App

-To run the application loally you can run `mvn spring-boot:run` or run it from your ide directly (I suggest Intellij IDEA).
+To run the application locally you can run `mvn spring-boot:run` or run it from your ide directly (I suggest Intellij IDEA).

 ### Steps

-1. downlaod neo4j and change the default password to stonecap
+1. download neo4j and change the default password to stonecap

 2. deploy neo4j locally

 3. run `./mvnw clean install` to get all dependencies locally and run tests

 4. run `mvn spring-boot:run` to start the application (listening in port 8080 by default)

+### Testing

+1. To run tests, run this command `./mvnw clean test`

+2. Report will be generated in /target/spock-reports folder